rummyfairplaydesk.com Latest Edition

 Using Card Counting to Make Better Discard Decisions

-• [ ] Joker Check: How many Jokers are left in the deck?
+• [ ] Joker Count: How many Jokers remain unaccounted for?

 Scenario-Based Recommendations